Star-Lord-PHB/NS-Summer-2022/README.md

 **Gawain (Xuyuan Liu)**
 * Provide the building model for the Demo
 * Solution Implementation part of the report
+* Potential Improvement & Implementation of Technology analysis of Final Paper

 **Elaine (Mingyue Ding)**
 * add here ...